 Depending on the facts of your case, you may be able to pursue personal injury claims against multiple defendants.
 For example, not all accidents are the result of operator negligence.
-This means if an accident is caused by a faulty part or other mechanical failure, you could potentially hold a third party manufacturer responsible for your harms and losses.
-Even if the operator was negligent, there are likely other responsible parties to include in the lawsuit such as the trucking company for hiring a reckless operator or failing to train the operator properly.What Needs to Be Proven in Your Truck Accident Case
+If an accident is caused by a faulty part or another mechanical failure, you could hold a third-party manufacturer responsible for your harm and losses.
+Even if the operator was negligent, other responsible parties are likely to be included in the lawsuit, such as the trucking company hiring a reckless operator or failing to properly train the operator.What Needs to Be Proven in Your Truck Accident Case

-In a tractor-trailer accident case, the injured party (i.e. you) must produce sufficient evidence to establish liability on the defendant (i.e the truck driver and their employer).
-To establish liability, your personal injury lawyer must be able to show, by a preponderance of the evidence, that the truck driver (or other defendants) owed a duty of care to you and other drivers to exercise reasonable care under the circumstances and that the defendant(s) breached that duty, proximately causing your physical, mental, and emotional harm.Evidence That Can Be Collected to Prove Your Case
+In a tractor-trailer accident case, you must produce sufficient evidence to establish liability on the truck driver and their employer.
+To establish liability, the attorney must prove that the at-fault party owed a duty of care to exercise reasonable care under the circumstances and that the trucker breached that duty, causing your injuries.Evidence That Can Be Collected to Prove Your Case

-Establishing a viable truck accident injury case requires an investigation of your accident as soon as humanly possible.
+Establishing a viable truck accident injury case requires an investigation of your accident as soon as possible.
 This is critically important to ensure evidence can be collected and preserved.
-Many types of information can serve as evidence in a truck accident case including:
+Many types of information can serve as evidence in a truck accident case, including:

 - Eyewitness statements

-Many serious truck accidents are caused by the reckless or careless actions of a truck operator.
-The prevalence of negligent truck operators is surprising given the sheer size and weight of these vehicles.
-You would imagine exercising extreme care when operating a vehicle weighing in at over 80,000 pounds.
+Many severe truck accidents are caused by a truck operator's reckless or careless actions.
+The prevalence of negligent truck operators is surprising, given these vehicles' sheer size and weight.
+Imagine exercising extreme care when operating a car weighing over 80,000 pounds.
 Truck operator negligence often includes:

-- Operating the truck for a period of time beyond established hours of service;
+- Operating the truck for some time beyond established hours of service

 - Driving while under the influence of drugs or alcohol

-When there is evidence of an employer-employee relationship, it is possible to hold the employer accountable for the negligence of their employee.
+When there is evidence of an employer-employee relationship, it is possible to hold the employer accountable for their employee's negligence.
 In the context of a truck accident case, we are talking about a big rig operator as the employee and the trucking company as the employer.

-As mentioned, other parties can also be held responsible for your trucking accident such as a part manufacturer if the accident was caused by a defect in a critical component part within the commercial truck.Holding Trucking Companies Liable for Improper Maintenance
+Other parties can also be held responsible for your trucking accident, such as a part manufacturer if the accident was caused by a defect in a critical component part within the commercial truck.Holding Trucking Companies Liable for Improper Maintenance

 Serious commercial trucking accidents are not just caused by operator negligence.
-Many accidents are actually caused by improper maintenance of the commercial truck causing it to malfunction while on a busy road or highway.
-In an effort to maximize profits, many trucking companies opt to defer routine maintenance.
-This is extremely risky since some commercial trucks that have been on the road for extended periods of time with little-to-no-maintenance are effectively ticking time bombs.
+Many accidents are caused by improper maintenance of the commercial truck causing it to malfunction while on a busy road or highway.
+To maximize profits, many trucking companies opt to defer routine maintenance.
+This is extremely risky since some commercial trucks that have been on the road for extended periods with little to no maintenance are effectively ticking time bombs.